Hand Fracture TreatmentBook Appointment

 A clinical examination usually detects the site of the injury.
 This includes assessment of all the skin, bones, nerves and tendons in the hand.
 An X-ray is required to identify the location and extent of the hand fracture.
 If there is a break in the skin with bleeding it indicates an open fracture which is a more severe injury and urgent medical review is required.

-Most of the time, the bones can be realigned by manipulating them under local anaesthetic without surgery.
+Most of the time, hand fracture treatment involves the bones being realigned by manipulating them under local anaesthetic without surgery.
 There may be cast, splint or fracture-brace application to immobilise the bones and hold them in place.
 The cast may extend from the fingertips down past the wrist almost to the elbow to stabilise the fracture.

 A second set of X-rays at one week later will be arranged in the clinic to ensure that the bones have remained in the proper position.